jonikorpi/jonikorpi-v8/source/posts/2013-01-25-list-of-issues.md

 - Many mice and trackpads are terrible at horizontal scrolling. _(Keyboard navigation now enabled.)_
 - Horizontal scrolling can feel awkward on small screens.
-- Old iOS devices and Nokia N9 require two fingers to scroll sections.
+- <del>Old iOS devices and Nokia N9 require two fingers to scroll sections.</del>
-- Android 1.6–2.3 browsers can't scroll sections at all.
+- <del>Android 1.6–2.3 browsers can't scroll sections at all.</del>
-- Browser "back to top" shortcuts don't work.
+- <del>Browser "back to top" shortcuts don't work.</del>

 Additionally, different issues appear depending on which method is used to make the page horizontally scrollable.